Bernard-Henri Lévy: Peshmerga

 Lévy's involvement with the Kurdish cause goes back to the early 1990s.
 On 16 May 2016, Bernard-Henri Lévy's new documentary film, Peshmerga, was chosen by the Cannes Film Festival as a special screening to its official selection.
 Lévy developed his vision of the Iraqi Civil War, through the Peshmerga fighters (Kurdish fighters armed by Westerners and fighting in particular against Daesh).
 It consists of images shot on the spot by a small team, especially with the help of drones.
 It portrays notably the female regiments of the Peshmerga army.

 The movie itself is, as stated in its official Cannes presentation:

 "The third part of a trilogy, opus three of a documentary made and lived in real-time, the missing piece of the puzzle of a lifetime, the desperate search for enlightened Islam.
 Where is that other Islam strong enough to defeat the Islam of the fundamentalists?
 Who embodies it?
 Who sustains it?
-Where are the men and women who in word and deed strive for that enlightened Islam, the Islam of law and human rights, an Islam that stands for women and their rights, that is faithful to the lofty thinking of Averroes, Abd al-Qadir al-Jilani, Ibn Tufail, and Rumi? ..."
+Where are the men and women who in word and deed strive for that enlightened Islam, the Islam of law and human rights, an Islam that stands for women and their rights, that is faithful to the thinking of Averroes, Abd al-Qadir al-Jilani, Ibn Tufail, and Rumi? ..."

 "Here, with this third film, this hymn to Kurdistan and the exception that it embodies, I have the feeling of possibly reaching my goal.
 Kurdistan is Sunnis and Shiites, Chaldeans, Assyrians, Aramaic-speaking Syrians living freely with Muslims, the memory of the Jews of Aqrah, secularism, freedom of conscience and belief.
 It is where one can run into a Jewish Barzani on the forward line of a front held, 50 kilometers from Erbil, by his distant cousin, a Muslim, Sirwan Barazi...
 Better than the Arab Spring.
 The Bosnian dream achieved.
 My dream.
 There is no longer really any doubt.
 Enlightened Islam exists: I found it in Erbil."

 A year later, Lévy said that "Jews have a special obligation to support the Kurds", and that he hopes "they will come say to the Peshmerga: 'For years now you have spilled your blood to defend the values of our shared civilization.
 Now it is our turn to defend your right to live freely and independently.